marmanis/yooreeka/README.txt

 ______________________________________________________________________________
 1. Verify your environment

-	1.1.
-Make sure that you've placed all distribution files under C:\iWeb2\
+        1.1  Make sure that you've placed all distribution files under a directory on your filesystem, say, "C:\code\yooreeka" on a Windows OS or /code/yooreeka on a Linux OS.
+You can call that directory whatever you want.

+	1.2  Create a new environment variable YOOREEKA_HOME with the above directory as its value

+        1.3  Set the property yooreeka.home in the yooreeka.properties file, so that it points to the installation directory mentioned above.
+Make sure the rest of the properties are consistently pointing to the appropriate locations.

-	1.2.
-Start windows command line interpreter (cmd.exe) and confirm that you can run java and ant from the command line on your system.
+        1.4  Start windows command line interpreter (cmd.exe) and confirm that you can run java and ant from the command line on your system.

              Within a Windows command prompt, execute the following:

                  java -version
                  ant -version

                 If you get an error see step 2.
 Otherwise skip to step 3.

 ______________________________________________________________________________
 2. Configure your Java and Ant environment variables

 	You can skip this step, if you already have JDK and Ant configured on your system to run from command line.
-Assuming that java jdk is in C:\jdk1.5.0_12 and Ant is in C:\apache-ant-1.7.0 use the following commands:
+Assuming that java jdk is in C:\jdk1.7.0_10 and Ant is in C:\apache-ant-1.7.0 use the following commands:

-		SET JAVA_HOME=C:\jdk1.5.0_12
+		SET JAVA_HOME=C:\jdk1.7.0_10
 		SET ANT_HOME=C:\apache-ant-1.7.0
 		SET PATH=%JAVA_HOME%\bin;%ANT_HOME%\bin;%PATH%